-- 1.9 The planning system is central to delivering affordable housing across the UK and delivers the majority of affordable housing in East Herts.
+- 1.2.1 The planning system is central to delivering affordable housing across the UK and delivers the majority of affordable housing in East Herts.
 This is principally provided through requiring developers to include affordable housing within their open market housing development as a part of planning permission.
-This is what is known as a planning obligation or Section 1061 agreement and these are legally enforceable obligations used to mitigate the impact of a development proposal. - 1.10 The level of affordable housing required on development sites is set out in planning policies, namely within the East Herts District Plan 2018 and the NPPF (details on this are explained in Section 2).
-This also includes the type, size and tenure of affordable housing that is expected to be delivered as part of an open market development. - 1.11 In some exceptional circumstances there are other routes and mechanisms to enable the delivery of affordable housing, either through off-site provision or through rural exception schemes.
+This is what is known as a planning obligation or Section 1061 agreement and these are legally enforceable obligations used to mitigate the impact of a development proposal. - 1.2.2 The level of affordable housing required on development sites is set out in planning policies, namely within the East Herts District Plan 2018 and the NPPF (details on this are explained in Section 2).
+This The East Herts District Plan also includes further details on the type, size and tenure of affordable housing that is expected to be delivered as part of an open market development. - 1.2.3 In some exceptional circumstances there are other routes and mechanisms to enable the delivery of affordable housing, either through off-site provision or through entry-level and rural exception schemes.